partikelir/technocrat/readme.md

 ### DEVELOPMENT

 I develop Pendrell on a local OS X development environment provisioned with Sass, Bower, and Gulp.
+Presumably you are working with a similar setup.
 To get started you'll need to have Sass installed: `gem install sass`.
 After that, `npm install` should get you up and running.
-Bower is called using npm's `scripts.postinstall` feature.
+Bower is automatically called using npm's `scripts.postinstall` feature.
+At this point you can build Pendrell with `gulp`.

-To build and watch Pendrell during development: `gulp`.
+When making modifications in development be sure to alter the files in the `src` folder.
+Local development can be facilitated by creating a symbolic link to `build` and/or `dist` from within your WordPress `wp-content/themes` folder *e.g.* `ln -s ~/dev/pendrell/build pendrell` or `ln -s ~/dev/pendrell/dist/pendrell pendrell`.

-To create a new Pendrell package for production under `pendrell/dist`: `gulp package`.
+To create a new production-ready distribution under `pendrell/dist` use `gulp package`.
+This can also be tested locally using a variation on the symbolic link command above.

 Pendrell is written in Sass without Compass.
 [Normalize.css](https://necolas.github.io/normalize.css/) and [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/) are integrated by default.
 Pendrell also relies on [Kipple](https://github.com/synapticism/kipple), my zygotic library of Sass hacks.